-- Graduate career aspirations, concerns, and challenges - How to write resumes, curriculum vitae, and cover letters - Providing access to employers via seasonal job fairs - How to develop and implement effective job search strategies - How to improve interviewing and negotiating skills special events while facilitating a dynamic network.
-Graduates are encouraged to become members of the Alumni Association.
-Members receive benefits, including comprehensive career services, access to exclusive alum workshops, social media networking, and invitations to complimentary professional networking events.
+Graduate career aspirations, concerns, and challenges

+- How to write resumes, curriculum vitae, and cover letters - Providing access to employers via seasonal job fairs - How to develop and implement effective job search strategies - How to improve interviewing and negotiating skills

 Additionally, some Schools provide employment support to their students.
 Contact the School in which you are enrolled for more information.